Piano Concerto (Tan Dun)

 Piano Concerto "The Fire" is the first piano concerto by the Chinese composer Tan Dun.
 It was commissioned by the New York Philharmonic under the direction of Lorin Maazel.
 Its premiere was given on 9 April 2008, by the Chinese pianist Lang Lang and the New York Philharmonic Orchestra conducted by Leonard Slatkin in Avery Fisher Hall, New York City.

-It has an approximate duration of 30 minutes. and is written in three movements:
+The piano concerto has an approximate duration of 30 minutes. and is written in three movements: